tnauckunas/public-roadmap/ROADMAP.md

 # Tomas Nauckunas — Full-Spectrum Tech Project Roadmap
 _A Zero-to-DevSecOps Buildout | Real-World Problems → Real Proof_

 This roadmap documents my zero-to-one evolution across IT, DevOps, security, scripting, and automation.
-Every project listed was born from real pain — systems I personally fixed, rebuilt, or reinvented from scratch.
+Every project listed was born from real pain, systems I personally fixed, rebuilt, or reinvented from scratch.
 No courses.
 No fluff.
 Just delivered capability and proof.

 ---